 If a parenting plan is already in place, how can I get it changed?

-If you are trying to change, get rid of (“vacate”), or enforce a part of an order pertaining to custody or visitation of a child, the judge may order the other parent to pay your attorney and court fees at your request.
-In figuring out whether to award fees and costs, the judge will look at the financial situation of you and the other parent and whether you have acted in good faith.8
+If you are trying to change, get rid of (vacate), or enforce a part of an order about the custody or visitation of a child, the judge may order the other parent to pay your attorney and court fees at your request.
+To figure out whether to award fees and costs, the judge will look at the financial situation of you and the other parent and whether you have acted in good faith.8 If the judge finds that a motion to modify an existing parenting plan was made in bad faith, the party who filed the motion will be responsible for the court costs and attorney’s fees of the other party.7

 1 R.C.W. § 26.09.260(1)